basilpaul/helloworld/README.md

 # Solution 2

 # Helloworld
-Hello world application deployed using chef
+Hello world application deployed using chef (cookbook name is hello_chef)

 # Local Testing
 Prerequisites (Please make sure the following are installed to test on your laptop)